Before I get started on Russian trains, I would like you to close your eyes and imagine this:

-To go into how much it costs to go where would make this post very long and boring.
+To go into how much it costs to go to different locations would make this post very long and boring.
 Prices vary according to the time of year and the train you choose.

 3 Classes on Russian Trains – what is the difference?

-Each coach has two guards (the provodniks) who take it in turns on duty.
-You get on through the door at which your provodnik is standing by showing your ticket and passport.
+Each coach has two guards (the provodniks) who take turns on duty.
+You board through the door at which your provodnik is standing by showing your ticket and passport.
 Without showing your ticket you cannot get on.

 Let’s assume you made it onto the train at Blagoveshchensk.
 There is a jolt, then, barely perceptibly, it lumbers into motion.
-Rousing music pours crackling from the megaphones on the platform as you draw out.
+Rousing music crackles from the megaphones on the platform as you head out.

-Which of the three classes do you want to go in?
+Which of the three classes do you want to travel in?